kingparra/ansible-for-devops/06_-_playbook_organization/notes.rst

 One use case for include is looping.
-When a loop is used with an include, the included tasks or roles will be executed once for each item in the loop.
+When a loop is used with an include, the included tasks or roles will be executed once for each item in the loop, and it can see any variables introduced by the loop iteration.

 Prefer ``import_tasks`` over ``include_tasks`` where possible.